TanviSachdeva/BitcoinRealTimePrices/README.md

-# Mondu Frontend challenge - Tanvi
+# Bitcoin price display - Tanvi

 Clone or download the code,
 do npm install,